Compressing Multisets with Large Alphabets using Bits-Back Coding: Bits-back Coding for Multiset Compression

+In practice, the dominant factors affecting the runtime of encoding and decoding with our method are the total ($n$) and unique ($m$) number of symbols in the multiset, as well as the complexity of encoding and decoding with $P_X$.

+The BST from \cref{subsec:swor} is used to store the elements of the multisets $\M_i$.
+The BST allows lookup, insertion and removal of elements in time proportional to the depth of the tree.
+Traversing the BST also requires comparing symbols under a fixed (usually lexicographic) ordering.
+In the extreme case where symbols in the alphabet $\X$ are represented by binary strings of length $\log\abs{\X}$, a single comparison between symbols would require $\log\abs{\X}$ bit-wise operations.
+However, `short-circuit' evaluations, where the next bits are compared only if all previous comparisons result in equality, make this exponentially unlikely.
+In practice, average time may have no dependence on $\abs{\X}$.

+\rebuttal{The expected and worst-case time-complexity of the multiset encoder and decoder which we propose are shown in \Cref{tab:complexity} as a function of the cost of encoding ($E$) and decoding ($D$) with \(P_X\).} All expected and worst-case complexities of our method are independent of the alphabet size, while current methods require at least $\BigO(\abs{\X})$ iterations.

-At the encoder, the balanced BST must first be constructed from the sequence $x^{|\M|}$.
-This requires sorting followed by performing the $\bstinsert$ operation $|\M|$ times, starting with an empty BST (multiset).
-Then, sampling $z_1, \ldots, z_{|\M|}$ from the multiset is done via $\rlookup$ and $\bstremove$.
-All operations have worst-case and average complexity equivalent to that of a search on a balanced BST, implying the overall complexity is $\BigO(|\M|\log M)$, including the initial sorting step.
+We now detail the time dependence of sampling without replacement, and its inverse, on $n$ and $m$, assuming a fixed cost of comparing two symbols.
+At the encoder, a balanced BST representing $\M_1 = \M$ must first be constructed from the sequence $x^n$.
+This requires sorting followed by performing the $\bstinsert$ operation $n$ times, starting with an empty BST.
+Sampling $\tilde{x}^n$ from the multiset is done via $\rlookup$ and $\bstremove$.
+All operations have worst-case and average complexity equivalent to that of a search on a balanced BST, implying the overall complexity is $\BigO(n\log m)$, including the initial sorting step.

-At the decoder, the BST is constructed by inserting $z_{|\M|}, \dots, z_1$, which are ordered randomly, implying the BST will not always be balanced.
-However, the expected depth of any node in a randomly initialized BST, which is proportional to the expected time of the \(\flookup\) and \(\bstinsert\) operations, is \(\BigO(\log M)\) \cite{knuth1998}.
-The worst-case is a tree with one long, thin branch, where those operations would take \(\BigO(M)\) time.
-We believe that a self-balancing tree, such as an AVL tree \cite{adelson-velsky1962} or red-black tree \cite{bayer1972}, could be used to achieve the same worst-case complexity as encoding, although we have not yet implemented those methods. \Section{Experiments} In this section we present experiments on synthetically generated multisets with known source distribution, multisets of grayscale images with lossy codecs, and collections of JSON maps represented as a multiset of multisets.
-We used the ANS implementation in the Craystack library \cite{townsend2020a} for all experiments.
+At the decoder, the BST is constructed by inserting $\tilde{x}_n, \dots, \tilde{x}_1$, which are ordered randomly, implying the BST will not always be balanced.
+However, the expected depth of any node in a randomly initialized BST, which is proportional to the expected time of the \(\flookup\) and \(\bstinsert\) operations, is \(\BigO(\log m)\) \cite{knuth1998}.
+The worst-case is a tree with one long, thin branch, where those operations would take \(\BigO(m)\) time.
+We believe that a self-balancing tree, such as an AVL tree \cite{adelson-velsky1962} or red-black tree \cite{bayer1972}, could be used to achieve the same worst-case complexity as encoding, although we have not yet implemented those methods.